kohlhofer/Crossings/chapters/chapter-07.md

 After, she dresses without looking at him, her movements efficient, matter-of-fact.
 He buttons his shirt, stares at the floor.
 The rain slows to a steady patter, then to scattered drops.
 The storm is passing, leaving the world washed and clean.

 She stands, smooths her dress, checks the door.
 The wind has died down, and the thunder has moved on.
+She picks up the canvas bag, hefts its weight, then sets it down again.
 She leaves first, slipping into the night without a backward glance, without a word of farewell.
 The door closes behind her with a soft click.

 He waits, listens to the last drops on the roof, counts the seconds between lightning and thunder.
 The storm is moving away, taking its energy with it.
 The air is cooler now, cleaner, carrying the scent of rain-washed earth.